teodoran/notes-app/README.md

 ![](images/build-failed.png)

 What happened?
 The job failed right?
 The reason?
-Well, we broke a unit test with our change and we might also have broken expecations that other applications has about the API.
+Well, we broke a unit test with our change and we might also have broken expectations that other applications has about the API.
 The API specification in our case states that valid answers for that endpoint is `Ok` or `Healthy`.
 We still want to make a change that will trigger a build so, let's change it to `Ok` instead.

 1. Navigate to the `Code` tab.